mrath/jekyll-now/cv.md

 IEEE International Conference on Industrial Technology (ICIT 2015)

-#<b>Professional memberships</b>

-#Member of IEEE.

-#Member of the IEEE Robotics and Automation Society.

-#Member of the IEEE Robotics and Automation Society's Technical Committee on Mobile Manipulation.

 <b>Other duties</b>

 Honorable ICRA 2015 Duckie Ambassador to Denmark [[What is this?](http://trailer.icra2016.org/)]